luhrts/monitoring/README.md

 This monitor can only watch data flow from one node to another.
 If nobody subscribes the topic, the monitor is unable to monitor the content.
 If you record a rosbag, it subscribes the topic!

 ## cpu-monitor
-you should configure the work frequenz and what you want to monitore
+you should configure the work frequenz and what kind of things you want to monitore for CPU

 ## wifistrength-monitor
 you need to configure the work frequenz and WIFI-Interface